-- Work with PennDOT to promote public/private partnerships (P3s) and incentive/innovative financing opportunities in support of community and economic development. - Continue to partner with the City of Williamsport, Lycoming College, private developers and PennDOT District 3-0 to complete the two phased Traffic Impact Study evaluating proposed transportation system changes in the Old City Revitalization area and implement recommended improvements.

-- Continue to identify and implement innovative financing mechanisms for major capital projects such as the Pennsylvania Infrastructure Bank (PIB).
+- Work with PennDOT to promote public/private partnerships (P3s) and incentive/innovative financing opportunities in support of community and economic development. - Continue to partner with the City of Williamsport, Lycoming College, private developers and PennDOT District 3-0 to complete the two phased Traffic Impact Study evaluating proposed transportation system changes in the Old City Revitalization area and implement recommended improvements. - Continue to identify and implement innovative financing mechanisms for major capital projects such as the Pennsylvania Infrastructure Bank (PIB).
 Promote the PIB as a tool for financing transportation projects, including community reinvestment projects.
-Work with PennDOT to identify and support sustainable sources of revenue. - Work with the Williamsport-Lycoming Chamber of Commerce to identify and advance transportation infrastructure projects and initiatives to promote economic development - Administer the secured \$7 million PIB load for local bridge bundling
+Work with PennDOT to identify and support sustainable sources of revenue. - Work with the Williamsport-Lycoming Chamber of Commerce to identify and advance transportation infrastructure projects and initiatives to promote economic development - Administer the secured \$7 million PIB loan for local bridge bundling

-- Participate in PennDOT District 3-0 SR 2014-84M Status Meetings (As Scheduled) - Apply for and administer PIB loans to finance major projects (As Needed)
+- Participate in PennDOT District 3-0 SR 2014-84M Two phased Traffic Impact Study Status Meetings (As Scheduled) - Apply for and administer PIB loans to finance major projects (As Needed)

-Funding Source FY 2020-2021 FY 2021-2022 TOTAL
+Funding Source FY 2022-2023 FY 2023-2024 TOTAL

-FHWA PL \$6,000 \$6,000 \$12,000
+FHWA PL \$4,000 \$4,000 \$8,000

-PennDOT MLF \$750 \$750 \$1,500
+PennDOT Municipal Liquid Fuels (MLF) \$533 \$533 \$1,066

-Local (Lycoming County) \$750 \$750 \$1,500
+Local (Lycoming County) \$467 \$467 \$934

-Total \$7,500 \$7,500 \$15,000
+Total \$5,000 5,000 \$10,000